sledorze/morphic-ts/README.md

 - ST((Strict) ioTs codecs)
 - J(JsonSchema)

-Typically, ESBST is best for runtime with lower memory footprint (no fastcheck) and maybe the right default.
+Typically, ESBST is best for runtime with lower memory footprint (no fastcheck) and maybe the right default

+You can create yours in userland, it's quite easy if you check how it's done in the batteries package

 ### Discriminated, taggedUnion-like models